g0v1ndN/Harry-Potter-Quiz-App/README.md

 Here are a few features of this webpage.
 1. The webpage has a main container div with class "app" which wraps all the content of the webpage.
 2. The webpage has a container with class "quiz" which contains the quiz question, answer options, and the next button.
-3. The background color of the website is a linear gradient that changes from one color to another.
-This is achieved using the CSS property background-image with the linear-gradient() function.
-4. The quiz questions and possible answers are stored in an array of objects called questions in the JavaScript code.
+3. The quiz questions and possible answers are stored in an array of objects called questions in the JavaScript code.
-5. Each object in the questions array has a question property and an answers property.
+4. Each object in the questions array has a question property and an answers property.
 The answers property is an array of objects that contain text and correct properties.
 The text property is a string that represents a possible answer to the question, while the correct property is a boolean that indicates whether that answer is correct or not.
-6. The current question and answer choices are displayed on the website using JavaScript.
+5. The current question and answer choices are displayed on the website using JavaScript.
 The question and answer-buttons elements are selected using the document.getElementById() method, and the text content of these elements is set to the current question and answer choices using the textContent property.
-7. When the user clicks on an answer choice, the checkAnswer() function is called.
+6. When the user clicks on an answer choice, the checkAnswer() function is called.
 This function takes in the selectedAnswer parameter, which represents the button that was clicked.
 The function checks whether the selected answer is correct or not by comparing the correct property of the answer object with the true boolean value.
-8. If the selected answer is correct, the button is given the correct class, and if it is incorrect, the button is given the incorrect class.
+7. If the selected answer is correct, the button is given the correct class, and if it is incorrect, the button is given the incorrect class.

 ## Usage Instructions: